Confidence intervals for the Poisson distribution: Discussion

 \subsection{Contains maximum likelihood estimator}

-We argued (as does~\cite{Casella1989}) that an acceptable descriptive interval should contain the point estimator, i.e., the maximum likelihood estimator.
+We argued (section~\ref{sec:containMLE}, as does~\cite{Casella1989}) that an acceptable descriptive interval should contain the point estimator, i.e., the maximum likelihood estimator.
 The Crow\&Gardner intervals are not guaranteed to include the MLE, e.g., Fig.~\ref{fig:CGNesting}.
-We regard this as a serious flaw, although it is mitigated somewhat by appearing only at low confidence levels.
-The FC intervals also may not include the MLE.
-In this case, it is a design feature that $\theta<0$ is excluded and the MLE is redefined to never be quoted below zero.
-We argue that such a redefinition does not well serve the goal of description.
-While the frequency interpretation is preserved, this does limit its usefulness as a descriptive statistic.
+While we generally regard this as a serious flaw, in this case it appears only at low confidence levels, below those usually used in quoting confidence intervals.
+Hence, it may not be an issue in practice.
+The FC intervals also may not include the MLE, in our usage of the term.
+However, it is a design feature of FC intervals that $\theta<0$ is excluded and the MLE is defined to never be quoted below zero~\cite{Cousins2025}.
+Hence, in this sense, the FC intervals do include the MLE.
+We have argued in section~\ref{sec:descriptive} that such a restriction does not well serve the goal of description.